Knowledge Hub

 What is the key recommendation of the Garner Review?

-The Garner Review’s principal recommendation is the development of a shared vision for the future UK payment landscape, articulated at national level.
-The Review sees this vision, and an over-arching strategy clarifying priorities for UK payments, as vital to driving simplification, coherence, innovation and international competitiveness.
+The Garner Review’s principal recommendation is the development of a shared vision for the future UK payment landscape, articulated at the national level.
+The Review sees this vision, and an overarching strategy clarifying priorities for UK payments, as vital to driving simplification, coherence, innovation and international competitiveness.

 In addition, the Garner Review recommends more coordinated arrangements for interactions between the UK government and Big Tech, not just around the future of payments but also encompassing emerging issues such as artificial intelligence, online harm and cyber security.

-What obstacles do the review highlight for the UK payments sector?
+What obstacles does the review highlight for the UK payments sector?

 The Garner Review highlights that prescriptive EU-derived rules for strong customer authentication (SCA) currently contained in FCA regulatory technical standards can obstruct a seamless customer experience, leading to higher rates of e-commerce basket abandonment.
 The standards are also potentially hampering further enhancements to tackle fraud.
-The Review recommends that the standards should be replaced with outcomes-based measures to encourage more competition and innovation in the SCA space.
+The Review recommends replacing the standards with outcomes-based measures to encourage more competition and innovation in the SCA space.

-Use of ‘Faster Payments’ is growing rapidly but the need to enter sort code and account details still represents a bar to the swifter and more seamless account-to-account payments available in some countries, linked for example to personal ID nor mobile phone numbers.
-This is coupled with merchant dissatisfaction that there is little real alternative to taking payment by card, as bank transfers to pay for goods and services at point of sale are not yet widely practicable.
+The use of ‘Faster Payments’ is skyrocketing, but the need to enter sort codes and account details still represents a barrier to the swifter and more seamless account-to-account payments available in some countries, linked, for example, to personal ID or mobile phone numbers.
+This is coupled with merchant dissatisfaction that there is little real alternative to taking payment by card, as bank transfers to pay for goods and services at the point of sale are not yet widely practicable.

-Although there are economic benefits of moving away from cash and cheques towards digital payments (especially contactless and smart phone-based digital payment wallets), alongside a continued focus on access to cash, attention should also be paid to risks of digital exclusion.
-Future developments could mean that consumers who do not wish, or are unable, to use smart phones may be excluded from key payments infrastructure.
+Although there are economic benefits of moving away from cash and cheques towards digital payments (especially contactless and smartphone-based digital payment wallets), alongside a continued focus on access to cash, attention should also be paid to the risks of digital exclusion.
+Future developments could mean that consumers who do not wish, or are unable, to use smartphones may be excluded from key payments infrastructure.

 What future recommendations does the review make about Open Banking?

-The Garner Review sees Open Banking as a potential solution to improving account-to-account payment interfaces and providing an alternative to retail card payment.
+The Garner Review views Open Banking as a potential solution to enhancing account-to-account payment interfaces and offering an alternative to retail card payments.
 However, for this type of functionality to flourish, changes are needed to the Open Banking model.

 Firstly, there is a need for enhanced consumer protection around Open Banking payments.
-This may not need to be as robust as protections available for credit and debit card payments (e.g. section 75 or chargeback rules) but should include at least access to a consumer-friendly dispute resolution service.
-This would also help to reduce the risk that consumers seek to use proposed new automated push payment (APP) fraud reimbursement rules as an avenue for recovery of a wider range of disputed bank transfer payments.
+This may not need to be as robust as the protections available for credit and debit card payments (e.g., Section 75 or chargeback rules).
+Still, it should include at least access to a consumer-friendly dispute resolution service.
+This would also help reduce the risk that consumers may seek to use the proposed new automated push payment (APP) fraud reimbursement rules as an avenue for recovering a wider range of disputed bank transfer payments.

 What regulation recommendations does the review make for the UK's payments sector?